engrit-illinois/Refresh-EWSRDUGroups/README.md

 # Summary
 This script provides handy functions to automate bulk tasks for manipulating usergroups used to control remote desktop access to the labs.

+See the procedural documentation here: https://wiki.illinois.edu/wiki/display/engritprivate/EWS+remote+access+to+Windows+labs

 # Usage
 1. Download `Refresh-EWSRDUGroups.psm1`